-At the earliest possible notice the Leadership Group will write to the chairperson of the Safer & Stronger Thematic Partnership (Countywide Strategic Partnership) and make them aware of the draft priorities for the CDRP.
+Leadership Group will write to the chairperson of the Safer & Stronger Thematic Partnership (Countywide Strategic Partnership) and make them aware of the draft priorities for the CDRP.
 This letter will also identify the priorities and emerging issues that are most suitable for a countywide approach.
-This is a critical step in ensuring that our partnership influences the county community safety agreement and the new Local Area Agreement.
+This is a critical step in ensuring that our partnership influence county community safety agreement and the new Local Area Agreement.

-Alongside finalising the strategic assessment the Leadership Group will received a Tactical Assessment of all the activities undertaken during the same six months designed to address the priorities identified in 2005.
+Alongside the finalising of the strategic assessment the Leadership Group will receive a Tactical Assessment of all the activities undertaken during the same six months designed to address the priorities identified in 2005.
 The Tactical Assessment and the Strategic Assessment will provide the partnership with all the evidence required to complete a partnership plan for 2008/2009.
+The Draft Tactical Assessment will be presented at the next Leadership Group meeting, 23rd January 2008, it has been delayed whilst the Support Team awaited assessment forms from project hosts and project managers.

-The organisational recommendations within the report will be considered and dealt with before the partnership plan is finalised.
+The Improvement Plan will be considered and dealt with before the partnership plan is finalised.
 The structure of the partnership will be determined as an organisational priority as it has the greatest impact of the division of any partnership plan.
+The earliest the Leadership Group will consider a Draft Partnership Plan is the 5th March 2008.

-The CDRP Strategic Assessment has reviewed the period March 2007 to August 2007, forecasting for the period September 2007 to February 2008.
+The Strategic Assessment has reviewed the period March 2007 to August 2007, forecasting the period September 2007 to February 2008.
 This is the same yearly split as the Police's Strategic Assessment.
 To complete a true picture of the year the CDRP Strategic Assessment will be repeated in March 2008 alongside the Police Strategic Assessment.
 Once that assessment has been completed the partnership plan will be refreshed.
 The Leadership Group will then consider whether the partnership needs a six-monthly or an annual strategic assessment to inform the partnership planning process.